ZAEDPolSl/HistoKit/README.md

 ## ⚙️ Run detection on many threads (CPU)

 To run program with multiple threads use `src/run_tissue_seg.py` script and set the `workers` parameter to the number of threads you want to use.
+Using `cuda` is not recommended for multiple workers due to competition for resources.

 ## ⚙️ Configuration